Ashwagandha is excellent support for your menopause symptoms! It balances your body, calms your mind and keeps your body functioning in harmony.

 Memory lapses.
 Ashwagandha helps in reducing memory decline according to a study conducted by the National Institutes of Health.
 The herb protects the brain from oxidative stress and halts neuro-degeneration.
-To experience memory improvement, you need to take this herb daily.Ashwagandha is called the miracle herb for women because of its wonderful effects on women's health.
+To experience memory improvement, you need to take this herb daily.Used for over 3,000 years, Ashwagandha is a revered botanical in Ayurveda and a go-to herb in menopause.
 Click To Tweet

 What is Ashwagandha?

-In, this herb is known as rasayana.
-It is said to be helpful in calming the mind and body and lengthening of life.
-Ashwagandha belongs to the class of small shrubs called Solanaceae, where tomatoes and eggplants are part of.
-You can easily identify this herb because of its red berries and five-petal flowers.
+In Ayurveda, this herb is known as “Rasayana”.
+It helps calm the mind and body and lengthens life.
+Ashwagandha falls under the class of small shrubs called “Solanaceae”, where tomatoes and eggplants also belong.
+You can identify this herb because of its red berries and five-petal flowers.

 How Ashwagandha Works